 Provide a variety of professional or technical services that support Niagara Hospice programs and clients.
 Hairdressers and musicians are especially needed for our home care patients as well as volunteer drivers to help with deliveries and transportation as needed.

-These volunteers assist our bereavement staff in a variety of tasks including clerical help and helping with Camp Hope - an annual bereavement camp for children.
+These volunteers assist our bereavement staff in a variety of tasks including clerical help and helping with Camp Hope - a bereavement program for children.

 SPEAKERS BUREAU VOLUNTEERS ARE NOT ALL REQUIRED TO MAKE SPEECHES.
-Opportunities available include speaking to small and large groups, meeting community members one-on-one at health and wellness fairs, and providing clerical help to the Public Relations Department.
+Opportunities available include speaking to small and large groups, meeting community members one-on-one at health and wellness fairs, delivering education materials to area referral sources, and providing clerical help to the Public Relations Department.
 Volunteers can choose to participate in any one or all of these activities.
 A full training and shadow opportunities are provided and last until the volunteer feels comfortable with their assigned duties.

-Administrative office volunteers (no patient/family contact) provide a variety of services that support the general operation of Niagara Hospice and the Niagara Hospice Alliance.
+Administrative office volunteers (no patient/family contact) provide a variety of services that support the general operation of Niagara Hospice.
 Volunteers in the bereavement office help coordinate supportive mailings and provide general office work.
 Nursing office volunteers assemble admission packets, input information into the computer, file, and perform general office duties.
-Volunteers also assist the Niagara Hospice Alliance staff with mailings, events and other forms of fundraising.
+Volunteers also assist the Niagara Hospice staff with mailings for events and other forms of fundraising.

-Volunteers can help the Niagara Hospice Alliance staff with annual events like Cocktails & CA$H, The Mighty Niagara Half Marathon & Hospice 5K Dash, Spring Bouquet Sale, Memorial Butterfly Release, and Light-a-Life.
-Additionally, schools and local community groups host their own fundraisers for Niagara Hospice for which Niagara Hospice Alliance volunteers could attend as representatives of the organization.
+Volunteers can help Niagara Hospice staff with annual events like Cocktails & CA$H, Hospice Gran Fondo, The Mighty Niagara Half Marathon & Hospice 5K Dash, Spring Bouquet Sale, Memorial Butterfly Release, and Light-a-Life.
+Additionally, schools and local community groups host their own fundraisers to benefit Niagara Hospice where volunteers are needed to attend as representatives of the organization.